radojicic23/dsa-for-absolute-dummies/README.md

 ## DSA for Absolute Dummies😵‍💫

-- This is a super simplified examples of the common data structures and algorithms written in easy to read C++ (for now), Python and JS (later I'll add it).
+- This is a super simplified examples of the common data structures and algorithms written in easy to read C++ (mostly for now), Python and JS.
 - Reading through this will help you learn about what data structures and algorithms, how to use them etc.

 ## Why should I care to do this?